teracyhq/dev/docs/getting_started.rst

     ..  note::

-        - You may see the error:
+        - You may see the error on Windows:
           ::

             vagrant uses the VBoxManage binary that ships with VirtualBox and requires this to be